-A1471W: Directive <directive> may be in an executable position branch, or after the return instruction at the end of a subroutine.
-As a last resort, you could add a branch 'over' the LTORG, to avoid the data being executed, for example:
+To prevent this warning from occurring, the data must be placed where the processor cannot execute them as instructions.
+A good place for an LTORG is immediately after an unconditional branch, or after the return instruction at the end of a subroutine.

+As a last resort, you could add a branch over the LTORG, to avoid the data being executed, for example: